The book

 What phase is

 Phase is usually treated as a mathematical property of waves.
 The chapter argues it is something more fundamental: a system's position within its own cycle and a physical measure of alignment.
-Using interference and coherence, it shows how phase relationships create observable structure, and prepares the move from states to differentials.
+Using interference and coherence, it shows how phase relationships create observable structure and prepares the transition from phase itself to phase differential (ΔΦ).

 4. 04